Nose surgery in Perth or ‘rhinoplasty’ is a cosmetic procedure to reshape the nose and change its appearance or function.

 - Repair damage caused by injury or disease

-- Open up nasal passages and improve breathing
+- Open up nasal passages and improve breathing (often combined with septoplasty – surgery on the nasal septum).

 The surgical technique used for rhinoplasty in Perth depends on your physical features and your Specialist Plastic Surgeon’s method.
 Incisions are usually made inside the nostrils, through which reshaping and trimming of bone and cartilage is carried out.
 External splints and internal nose packs may be used.
 The procedure may take 1-2 hours.